fedscornell/DataImputation/README.md

 ## Imputed data:

 Vegetable and cattle data are estimated using the model 3 and model 5, respectively, discussed in the manuscript of
-*Completing Under-Determined Spatial Agri-Food Data Systems: A Flexible  Bayesian Framework*.
+*Overcoming Data Barriers in Spatial Agri-Food Systems Analysis: A Flexible Bayesian Framework*.

 [Download Imputed vegetable data at the county-level](https://github.com/fedscornell/DataImputation/blob/main/Data/vegetables_enhanced.txt?raw=true)